kmlasharma/WildCards/README.md

 * Starting context:
    * You are in the container having run `docker-compose run project`, and have run `app`
 * Testing Instructions:
-   * When prompted to enter a pml file, enter `missing_pml_construct.pml`
+   * When prompted to enter a pml file, enter `missing_pml_construct.pml`.
+An error detailing an un-named PML construct will be returned, because the file starts with `process {`.
+To fix this and remove this error, change line 1 to `process process_name {`.

 ### ✅ Mock DDI Characterisation Data

 * Status: **Complete**
-* Starting context:
-   * You have completed the Select Specific OWL Ontology step.
 * Testing Instructions:
-   * By doing the previous step, the OWL Ontology will automatically be loaded.
+   * This feature is not directly testable, but reviewing the ddi.csv will show our defined format for DDI characterisation Data.
+   * We require a CSV with 4 columns - Drug A, Drug B, Whether the interaction is adverse, and the duration of the interactoin.